An algebraic approach to Harder-Narasimhan filtrations: Hall algebras and wall-crossing formulas

 \begin{proof} By definition

 where $\P_t$ is the category of $\eta$-quasisemistable objects of phase $t$.

 This is a well-defined element of $\wH(\A)$, so we can write it as

-where $M$ correspond to the objects in $\A$ that can be filtered by objects in $\P_\eta$ with decreasing phase.
-By Theorem \ref{thm:algHNfilt} that correspond to every non-zero object $M \in \A$.
+where $M$ correspond to the isomorphism classes of non-zero objects in $\A$ that can be filtered by objects in $\P_\eta$ with decreasing phase.
+By Theorem \ref{thm:algHNfilt} that correspond to the isomorphism class of every non-zero object $M \in \A$.
 Moreover, this filtration is unique up to isomorphism by Theorem \ref{thm:algHNfilt}.
-Thus $a_M = 1$ for every $M \in \A$.
+Thus $a_M = 1$ for every $[M]\in\operatorname{Iso}(\A)$.
 In conclusion, we have that

 as claimed. \end{proof}

 From the previous result and Theorem\;\ref{thm:semistabchain}, we recover the classical wall-crossing formulas.